prevwong/craft.js/packages/docs/docs/api/NodeHelpers.md

 ```

-### isTopLevelCanvas
+### isTopLevelNode
 <Badge type="function" noMargin={true} />

-A Canvas Node is considered top-level if it is defined inside a User Component and it is not rendered as an immediate child of another Node.
+A Node is considered top-level if it has no `parent` Node.
+There are 2 types of Nodes that are top-level:

+- The Root Node
+- A linked Node defined inside a User Component

 #### Parameters
 <API items={[